 Foreign currency, whether in banknotes or traveler’s checks, should be exchanged at major banks or authorized money changers (PT.
 Central Kuta is highly recommended).

-Exchange rates offered by money changers are generally better than by the banks, they stay open longer and transactions are faster.
+Exchange rates offered by money changers in Bali are generally better than by the banks, they stay open longer and transactions are faster.
 Sometime for US$100 notes better exchange rates are offered than for US$10 or US$20 bills.

 Some of these guys are magicians, and the million you just counted suddenly is less than 700,000 Rupiah after the seller touched the bank notes again!
 At times you might even have a nicely printed worthless piece of paper within the stack of bills and you wonder a few hours later, what really happened.